asyncapi/website/pages/blog/documenting-sqs-event-driven-apis-with-asyncapi.md

 This tool will even generate basic examples for our messages, if we don’t provide our own.

-Additional tools, such as code generation tools, parsers, other UI components and CI integrations can be found in [this site](https://www.asyncapi.com/docs/tools).
+Additional tools, such as code generation tools, parsers, other UI components, and CI integrations, can be found on the [AsyncAPI tools website page](https://www.asyncapi.com/docs/tools).

 There are many other features I have not explored in this article — I haven’t even tried most of them yet! — but this is enough to write a simple document.
 The question introduced in the beginning has, from now on, an answer which is easy to find!